kwonghung-YIP/spring-data-jdbc-basic/doc/order-to-address.md

 # The Order-to-Address (one-to-one) relationship

+An order must have a delivery address for sending the products to customer, in this example, the order-to-address is a one-to-one relationship.

-### Order entity
+### Order and Address entities

-To establish the one-to-one relationship from order to address, the deliveryAddress property is given to Order class which is a reference to an Address object.
+To model this one-to-one relationship, the Order class has a deliveryAddress property which is a reference to an Address Object, on the other hand, the Adress class has no information about the order.
+The ref property in Order class and the id property in Address class are the identity property.

 ```Java
 @Table("my_order_table")